OCA/server-tools/auth_keycloak/examples/README.md

     "implicitFlowEnabled": true,
     "directAccessGrantsEnabled": true,
    ```

+   And make sure your redirect URI matches with your odoo instance.

    (Note that these settings might differ from your final configuration
    but they are required for the scripts and our current internal configuration to work.)